hashicorp/hcp-terraform-operator/docs/faq.md

 - **Can I execute a new Run without changing any Workspace or Module attributes?**

-  Yes, you can.
+Yes.
 There is a special attribute `spec.restartedAt` that you need to update in order to trigger a new Run execution.
 For example:

 	```console
   $ kubectl patch module <NAME> --type=merge --patch '{"spec": {"restartedAt": "'`date -u -Iseconds`'"}}'